 The cumulative rate is the sum of the age-specific rates over each year of age from birth to a defined upper age limit.
-Because age-specific incidence rates are usually computed for 5-year age intervals, the cumulative rate is 5 times the sum of the age-specific rates calculated over the 5-year age groups, assuming that the age-specific rates are the same for all ages within a 5-year age group.
-In the example of breast cancer incidence in females in the Bucaramanga, Colombia, registry population, all the age groups have a width of 5 years, so the cumulative rate for ages 0 to 74 years is calculated as follows:
+Because age-specific incidence rates are usually computed for 5-year age intervals, the cumulative rate is then 5 times the sum of the age-specific rates calculated over the 5-year age groups, assuming the age-specific rates are the same for all ages within a 5-year age group.
+In the example of lung cancer incidence in males in the France, Haut-Rhin registry population, all the age groups are 5 years wide, so the cumulative rate from ages 0 to 74 is calculated as follows:

-$$5\sum{i} d_i / y_i = 5 \times 1002.1 \times 10^{-5}$$
+$$5\sum{i} d{i}/y{i} = 5 \times 1208.41 \times 10^{-5}$$ $$= 0.0604$$

 The cumulative rate is in fact not a rate at all but a dimensionless quantity most conveniently expressed as a percentage.
-In the example above, the cumulative rate up to the age of 74 years would be given as 5.0%.
+In the example above, the cumulative rate up to the age of 74 years would be given as 6.04%.